tsmith512/tsmithcreative/content/blog/2024-09-10-esp32-leak-detector/index.md

 documentation isn't my strong suit --- I did get stuck on three steps that seemed harder to learn than I would have expected.

-For "_how to use Docker or Docker Compose to install and run it_" follow the "Installation" section of
+For "_how to use Docker or Docker Compose to install and run ESPHome_" follow the "Installation" section of
 _[Getting Started with the ESPHome Command Line](https://esphome.io/guides/getting_started_command_line#installation)._